yncy0/portfolio/README.md

 A simple personal portfolio website built using Vue, Tailwind, Shadcn, and ThreeJS.
 Modern website with responsive layout

->[!NOTE]
->This portfolio will be archived due to another portfolio being made for improvements

 ## Tech Stack
 - [Nuxt](https://nuxt.com/): A modern meta framework for Vue.
 - [Tailwind](https://tailwindcss.com/): Utility-first CSS tool for faster development.